An overview of taking Independent Study Hours

 (III) The last paragraph should clearly describe what you plan to show at the end of the quarter to prove you have accomplished what you set out to accomplish in paragraph one of this proposal.
 I find that it is better to promise less then you feel you can do, incase you run into problems.
 Then if you don't run into problems your accomplishment appear to exceed expectations.

 Once you have written this proposal, call me to arrange an office appointment to discuss the possibilty of signing up for credit hours with me.
-I have been told that I should not accept more than three proposals per term.
+I have been told that I should not accept more than three proposals per semester.
 Usually I accept the first three reasonable proposals that I receive on a first come first serve basis.